Qyrus > Resources > Blogs > Feature Friday – The Impact of Parameterization and Data Driven Testing Methodology

 Steve:

 That’s right.
-And before Qyrus, data driven testing was still around.
+And before Qyrus, data-driven testing was still around.
 However, the method of how you make data driven tests and provide the data has changed with Qyrus.
 And on top of that, this would require a high degree of knowledge and lots of time from a skilled tester or developer that knows the application as well as how to write code for these scenarios.
-That problem is mitigated and now everyone can test faster!
+That problem is mitigated, and now everyone can test faster!

 That’s it for today!
 We hope you enjoyed this week’s Feature Friday and learned quite a bit about our ability to parameterize tests on the Qyrus platform.
 The impact and usability of this feature cannot be understated.
 But, more importantly, it’s Friday!
 Summer is quickly approaching, and with it better weather.
-Enjoy the weekend and hopefully the amazing weather!
+Enjoy the weekend and, hopefully, the amazing weather!

 cta-background